marinasundstrom/yourbrand_new_old/docs/github/actions.md

 Each service has its own workflow that is triggered when files in their specific directories have changed.

+### Secrets

+You need to add the [secrets](secrets.md) to your GitHub repo.

 ### Hard-coded .NET versions

 There might be .NET versions hardcoded in the workflow files.
 This is mainly due to running a preview-release of .NET 8.

 So when the release has changed you need to update the values.